yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_05.md

 > Custom facts are Ruby code that sets facts and expand on the core Facter facts.
 The main advantage of using custom facts over external facts are the built-in mechanisms.
 >
-> In this section, you will learn how custom facts allows you to access the value of other facts, how you can have multiple weighted resolutions, and how to use `confine` to ensure only certain nodes will attempt to run the fact.
+> In this section, you will learn how custom facts allow you to access the value of other facts, how you can have multiple weighted resolutions, and how to use `confine` to ensure only certain nodes will attempt to run the fact.

 ---

 :notebook: The second paragraph can be rewritten as,

-> It is beyond the scope of this book to dive deeper into the details of Ruby, but we will show its basic structure and some of its core libraries to give you enough of a head start to research them further.
+> It is beyond the scope of this book to dive deeper into the details of Ruby, but we will show its basic structure and some of its core libraries give you enough of a head start to research them further.

 ---

-:notebook: In the Ruby examples that output `exampleapp --version` it should be noted that the full path to the `exampleapp` binary should be provided.
+:notebook: In the Ruby examples that output `exampleapp --version` the full path to the `exampleapp` binary should be provided.

 ---